pragma-/pbot/README.md

 * flood detection
 * whitelisting, blacklisting, etc
 * spam/advertisement detection
-* and much, much more
+* and much, much more!

 For more information, see the [Channels documentation](doc/Admin.md#channel-management-commands) and the [AntiAbuse documentation](doc/AntiAbuse.md)